BrianBTB/memtools_vita/README.md

 -------
 Allows to play with the Vita's webkit process' memory through by leveraging a webkit vuln.
 Autoresolve is a little iffy, supports no special cases and skips alot of modules because it crashes (reading invalid memory)

+Known issues:
+Does not dump the data section, only executable code.
+IDA does not like that, but its enough for ROP and some reversing.
+To dump the data section, manually add 4k increments (4k aligned) until crash.
+It probably will dump more than you need, but you will definately have the data section (it is at higher addresses than module_info)

 *Install Capstone for python (disassembly library)*

 To use, first start the server: